lawrennd/snippets/_ml/includes/regression-gradient-descent.md

 \endanimation
 }

-\notes{\figure{\includediagram{\diagramsDir/ml/regression_contour_fit028}{60%}}{Batch gradient descent for linear regression showing the final converged solution.}{regression-contour-fit-28}
+\notes{\figure{\includediagram{\diagramsDir/ml/regression_contour_fit028}{60%}}{Batch gradient descent for linear regression showing the final converged solution.}{regression-contour-fit-28}}

-The final frame shows the algorithm has converged to the minimum of the error surface.
-Notice how:
+\notes{The final frame shows the algorithm has converged to the minimum of the error surface.
+Notice how:}

+\notes{
 - *Path shape*: The trajectory follows the natural gradient flow, starting with larger steps when gradients are large and taking smaller steps as we approach the minimum
 - *Convergence*: The final position should be very close to our true parameter values ($m_{true} = 1.4$, $c_{true} = -3.1$)
-- *Efficiency*: The algorithm finds the optimal solution automatically without us needing to specify the answer ahead of time
+- *Efficiency*: The algorithm finds the optimal solution automatically without us needing to specify the answer ahead of time}

-But note the limitations of gradient-based optimisation: by following local information (the gradient), we can sometimes approach the minimum only very slowly.
+\notes{But note the limitations of gradient-based optimisation: by following local information (the gradient), we can sometimes approach the minimum only very slowly.
 To improve convergence we can look to more advanced methods that consider curvature or, in neural networks, methods that use a stochastic approximation to the gradient.}

 \endif